petterhoel/blog/README.md

 ### Prerequisites

-You need [yarn](https://yarnpkg.com/) or [npm](https://nodejs.org/) on your machine, an evergreen browser and preferably your favorite text edtior 🤓
+You need [npm](https://nodejs.org/) on your machine, an evergreen browser and preferably your favorite text edtior 🤓

 ### Installing